Gene-Weaver/FieldPrism/README.md

 3. To run: `python FieldSheetBuilder.py`
 4. Then go to either your output directory or the default location to view your QR code sheets

+---

 ### FieldPrism - Image Processing
+Here are a few tips:
+- The only characters allowed in file names are letters, numbers, underscores, and dashes.
+- A script will run to remove any illegal characters - they will be replaced with dashes.
+- Good images in = good images out!
+- The biggest failure for FieldPRism is when a marker or QR code is in mixed lighting, i.e. half of the code is in shadow, half in bright light.
+Do your best to keep lighting consistent, but it does not have to be perfect.
+- Covering a subject with plastic to keep it flat is normally okay, just mind the glare from the sun or reflections.
+- The following descibes settings in the `FieldPrism.yaml` configuration file.
+Default settings are a good place to start.
+If a few images are being processed strangely or are problematic, copy those original files to a new directory and then start tuning processing settings.
+Some edge-case images will require different configurations to process successfully.
+Don't expect to process all images successfully using the same config, unless your dataset is quite homogeneous.

+#### FieldPrism configurations
+##### Set the Scale-sheet Version
+- **scale:**
+    - **use_predefined** --- True: set contains images that used pre-defined scale-sheet
+                        --- False: using a custom setup
+    - **scale_size** --- 'A3': largest scale-sheet, tabloid, 11 x 17 inches
+                     --- 'A4': default scale-sheet, A4, 8.5 x 11 inches
+                     --- 'A5': smallest scale-sheet, A5, 5.8 x 8.3 inches
+                     --- 'legal': legal size, 8.5 x 14 inches
+                     --- 'custom': placing markers on custom background (poster board etc.) larger or smaller
+    - **custom_ratio** --- null: Use null if using predefined scale-sheet
+                      --- float: floating point number between 0 and 1 (0.65 OR 0.6111).
+To calculate, divide long side distance by short side
+    - **custom_short_distance** --- integer: distance in mm. between the two markers on the short side

+### Make Images Vertical
+FP requires vertical images.
+If you are re-running a set you can set this to True to save time.
+- **skip_make_images_vertical** --- False: boolean, only set to True if you are re-running images that are already vertical!